mehd-io/pypi-duck-flow/README.md

 ### Setup

+The project requires :
+* Python 3.11
-The project requires Python 3.11 and poetry for dependency management.
+* Poetry for dependency management.

 There's also a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) for VSCode.
 Finally a `Makefile` is available to run common tasks.